Chalone AVA

-Chalone identifies the first American Viticultural Area (AVA) established in Monterey County, California, straddling its border with San Benito County where it is the second established AVA.
-Chalone viticultural area is located in the Gabilan Mountains east of Soledad.
-It was recognized by the Bureau of Alcohol, Tobacco and Firearms (ATF) effective on July 14, 1982, after reviewing the petition submitted by the Gavilan Vineyards, Inc. to establish a viticultural area in Monterey and San Benito counties to be named "The Pinnacles".
-The area encompasses 8640 acre and the proposed name was recognition of the nearby Chalone peaks.
+Chalone /audio=Chalone pronunciation.ogg/ shuh-LOHN) is an American Viticultural Area (AVA) located in Monterey County, California straddling the border with San Benito County in the Gabilan Mountains east of Soledad.
+It was established as the nation's fifteenth, the state's tenth, Monterey County's initial and San Benito County's second appellation on June 14, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Richard Graff of Gavilan Vineyards, Inc., proposing a viticultural area to be named "The Pinnacles."
+At the outset, the area encompassed 8640 acre and the proposed name was recognition of the nearby Chalone peaks.

 Naming

-Based upon testimony presented at a public hearing and submitted written comments, ATF concluded the proposed name, "The Pinnacles", was inappropriate to designate the proposed viticultural area.
-This determination was arrived at because of trademark claims by another winery and the possibility of consumer confusion that would result if the proposed name was approved.
+Based upon testimony presented at a public hearing and submitted written comments, ATF concluded the proposed name, "The Pinnacles", was inappropriate to designate the viticultural area.
+This determination occurred because of trademark claims by another winery and the possibility of consumer confusion that would result if the name was approved.
 Paragon Vineyard submitted historical evidence which establishes the history of the name "Chalone" dating back to 1816 at which time the name referred to a division of the Costanoan family which lived in the area.
 Further evidence was submitted which claimed that the Pinnacles Monument was initially called Chalone Peaks prior to being designated as a national monument.
 Within the area covered by the Pinnacles National Monument, the two most distinctive geographical features are the North and South Chalone Peaks.
 The western boundary of the national monument is the eastern boundary of the viticultural area.
 One of the U.S.G.S. maps submitted with the petition is entitled "North Chalone Peak".
 Chalone Creek encircles the viticultural area on the north and east.

-At the outset, the proposed viticultural area contained one winery, Chalone Vineyard, with 120 acre under vine.
-The petitioner stated that approximately 50 percent of the proposed area is plantable; however, due to the shortage of water for irrigation, the majority of the area was not being cultivated.
-In the final ruling, ATF believed that sufficient evidence was submitted which established historical and current use of the name "Chalone" for the viticultural area.
+At the outset, the viticultural area contained one winery, Chalone Vineyard, with 120 acre under vine.
+The petitioner stated that approximately 50 percent of the area is plantable; however, due to the shortage of water for irrigation, the majority of the area was not being cultivated.
+In the final ruling, ATF ruled that sufficient evidence was submitted which established historical and current use of the name "Chalone" for the viticultural area.